PyColors/heycinema/README.md

 ### `yarn build`

-Builds the app for production to the `build` build.
+Builds the app for production to the `build`.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
 Ready to be deployed!